Style-Friendly SNR Sampler for Style-Driven Generation: Experiments

 \subsection{Analysis of Style-Friendly SNR Sampler}

 In \cref{fig:mu_sample} and \cref{fig:search_dino}, we conduct experiments to analyze the impact of varying the parameters of our Style-friendly SNR sampler—specifically, the mean ($\mu$) and the standard deviation ($\sigma$) of the log-SNR sampling distribution, as well as the LoRA rank.
-We refer to the noise level distribution used for the SD3 pre-training as the SD3 sampler~\cite{sd3}.

-\paragraph{Effect of Varying $\bm{\mu}$.} The mean $\mu$ is the most critical design choice influencing style learning.
-We experiment with $\mu$ values ranging from 0 to $-8$ for both FLUX-dev and SD3.5-8B.
-As shown in \cref{fig:mu_sample}, increasing $\mu$ leads the models to increasingly fail to learn reference styles.
-In \cref{fig:mu_search_dino}, the DINO similarity decreases with increasing $\mu$, indicating inferior style alignment.

-Conversely, in \cref{fig:mu_sample}, when $\mu$ is set to $-6$ or lower (more negative), the models begin to capture and reflect the reference styles effectively.
-In \cref{fig:mu_object}, we also show the effect of $\mu$ on object references.
+\paragraph{Effect of Varying $\bm{\mu}$.} We experiment with $\mu$ values ranging from 0 to $-8$ for both FLUX-dev and SD3.5-8B.
+As shown in \cref{fig:mu_sample}, increasing $\mu$ progressively impairs the model's ability to capture reference styles.
+This trend is quantitatively confirmed in \cref{fig:mu_search_dino}, where DINO similarity scores decrease with increasing $\mu$ (towards zero), clearly indicating poorer style alignment.
+Conversely, in \cref{fig:mu_sample}, when $\mu$ is set to $-6$, the models begin to capture and reflect the reference styles effectively.

-\paragraph{Effect of Varying $\bm{\sigma}$.} We also investigate the effect of varying the standard deviation $\sigma$ of the log-SNR sampling distribution in \cref{fig:std_search_dino}.
-When $\sigma$ is less than 2, the model learns from a narrower interval, which can reduce style alignment due to less diversity in noise levels.
-This suggests that while $\sigma$ influences the breadth of noise levels, maintaining a moderate $\sigma$ (e.g., $\sigma = 2$) provides a good balance between focusing on critical noise levels and learning on sufficiently diverse noise levels for style learning.
+\paragraph{Effect of Varying $\bm{\sigma}$.} We also investigate the effect of varying the standard deviation $\sigma$ of the log-SNR sampling distribution in \cref{fig:mu_sample} and \cref{fig:std_search_dino}.
+When $\sigma$ is less than 2, the model does not sufficiently cover the style-emerging region as shown by green curve of \cref{fig:prob_logsnr}, leading to lower style alignment due to limited exposure to critical noise levels.
+In \cref{fig:mu_sample}, $\sigma\geq 2$ reflects the `glowing' style.
+Also, in \cref{fig:std_search_dino}, style similarity remains low for $\sigma<2$ but improves when $\sigma\geq 2$.
+For FLUX, DINO score is highest at $\sigma=3$, whereas for SD3.5, $\sigma=2$ yields the best results.
+Based on these findings, we adopt these hyperparameters for each respective model.

 \paragraph{Effect of Varying Rank.} In \cref{fig:rank_search_dino}, we examine the impact of model capacity by varying the LoRA rank.
 Notably, with low $\mu = -6$, a rank of 4 achieves higher DINO similarity compared to the SD3 sampler at rank 32 (dotted lines).
 This demonstrates focusing on higher noise levels (lower $\lambda_t$) has a more pronounced effect on style learning than model capacity alone.